Norine V. Rathbone is not your ordinary athlete.

 My Sun Devils GM Gary Arlitz told me I had to play until that age...
 Gotta love a baseball man who honors his finest players.

 Hey that's me too!

-Call me Chef Aunt Weenie because I'm a cancer-fighting rebel with a cooking cause.
-My goal in culinary school right now is to become certified so I can education other cancer survivors how to eat well for life.
-Okay and it's for anybody who wants to learn how to eat well too.
+Call me Chef Aunt Weenie or (Chef Weene' for short ) because I'm a cancer-fighting rebel with a healthy cooking cause.
+My goal in culinary school right now is to become certified so I can educate other cancer survivors how to eat well for life.
+Okay it's for anybody who wants to learn how to eat well too.
 Better listen to your Aunt Weenie because she knows what's good for the inside of you.

 Become a Weenie too.
 Follow me on my blog as I journey my after baseball life.
 Retiring from baseball is hard so I'm hitting home runs in the kitchen now.

 i am studying at www.Rouxbe.com and it is an awesome culinary school everybody at Rouxbe loves Chef Aunt Weenie...